Cross-Border Financial Advisors for Internationally Mobile Individuals

 Planning a move to another country is an exciting, but daunting, undertaking requiring planning and preparation.
 There are many things to consider: where you’ll live, where your children will go to school, how to arrange compensation agreements, and so on.

-Regardless, we advise that families consolidate their holdings into as few accounts and firms as possible.
+Regardless, our international wealth advisors, advise that families consolidate their holdings into as few accounts and firms as possible.
 Interacting with financial institutions while abroad can be a frustrating challenge.
 Our biggest piece of advice is, before you move, learn about the financial system of your new host country and what to expect in regard to taxes or regulations.
 Being proactive will help you avoid costly or time-consuming mistakes.
 Finally, you should be mindful of legal and estate planning considerations given your new cross-border lifestyle.

 How do you coordinate and manage investment and retirement accounts in different countries?